-The Critical Zones Africa network, known as CzASE Studies, develops research on how lived experience in Africa’s Anthropocene can support decision-makers to improve habitability in peri-urban areas.
+The Critical Zones Africa network, known as CZA, develops research on how lived experience in Africa’s Anthropocene can support decision-makers to improve habitability in peri-urban areas.

 The four-year project started in 2023.
 It is funded with a US$4.4m DELTAS Africa II grant from the Science for Africa Foundation and led by Professor Lesley Green, Director of Environmental Humanities South (EHS) at the University of Cape Town.